The 5 Best Bait For Rainbow Trout In The Summer

 Beads Are Bait For Rainbow Trout In Summer

-Used by guides all over, beads imitate fish eggs and they are a very effective bait for rainbow trout in summer.
+Used by guides all over North America and for good reason, trout beads are very effective in moving water.
+Beads imitate fish eggs and even though there are not many fish eggs around in the summer they are still a very effective bait for rainbow trout in summer.

-During the summer I use small soft and hard beads in natural colors.
+During the summer I use small soft beads made of rubber or plastic, and I also use hard plastic beads or glass beads in natural colors.

 For more information on bead fishing, how to rig them, and what hooks to use, check out my page Fishing With Beads: 5 Guide Tips For More Fish.